MPLS Segment Routing, Part 2: Junos Config!

 Do you remember how turning on LDP in Junos creates an automatic full-mesh of label-switched paths to every LDP-speaking router’s loopback?

-Well, turning on Node SIDs in segment routing does exactly the same thing!
+Well, turning on node SIDs in segment routing does exactly the same thing!

 Check it out: R1 now has an inet.3 entry to all nine of the other routers in our lab.
 If you take a look at the labels it pushes onto the packet for each remote PE, you’ll see the advantage of choosing your SRGB manually.